morozovcookie/atlant/README.md

 - [ ] Move Kafka from wurstmeister to confluentc
 - [ ] Support more protocols, not only http(s)
 - [ ] Use high-availability MongoDB cluster
-- [ ] Move from HAProxy to Envoy cluster
+- [ ] Move from Nginx ingres to Envoy mesh network

 # Credits